judovana/java-runtime-decompiler/README.md

 Additionally, external decompilers are supported and can be configured in *Configure → Plugins*:
 * You can download them using the links below and set them up yourself using the *New* button.
 * You can use `mvn clean install -PdownloadPlugins` from a terminal in the project's directory and import the necessary files using the *Import* button.
+* You can use `sh runtime-decompiler/plugins-build.sh` to build plugins whic are not in maven repos, or are outdated in them
+ * thee is small chicken-egg problem, so you may need to call it few times in loops
+ * consult `-PdownloadPlugins`, `plugins-build.sh` and `.github/workflows/maven.yaml`

 Currently supported decompilers are:
 * [Fernflower](https://github.com/JetBrains/intellij-community/tree/master/plugins/java-decompiler/engine)